crcn/mesh.js/docs/react-integration.md

 - "models" section
 -->

-Mesh works well with React, and compliments its unidirectional data-flow philosophy.
-In ReactJS-land, you can think of Mesh as a a sort-of beefed up Flux dispatcher.

-Here's a basic example of how you can integrate Mesh with React:
+Mesh can easily be used with React as a message bus.
+Here's an example of how you might integrate the two libraries:

 ```javascript
 import React from "react";